Liquidations

 Waterfall #1

-When an account's equity falls below the maintenance margin requirement it will undergo partial liquidation until the account is back above the maintenance margin requirement.
+When an account's equity falls below the maintenance margin requirement, it will undergo partial liquidation until the account is back above the maintenance margin requirement.
 While in liquidation, users will not be able to place new orders, cancel orders, or withdraw funds.
 When the account's equity is back above the maintenance margin requirement, it will no longer be in liquidation.

 Waterfall #2